Click Here for Our Recommended Antivirus for Your Device

 The cost of a wheelchair is determined by its kind, features, and personalization.

-Main Differences Between Transport Chair and Wheelchair
+Main Differences Between Transport Chairs and Wheelchairs

-2. A transport chair is light and quite easy to store where as a wheelchair is made of heavy steel for long usage.
+2. A transport chair is light and quite easy to store, whereas a wheelchair is made of heavy steel for long usage.

-3. A transport chair needs assistance from a different individual so that it may be pushed from the back whereas wheelchairs have self preparation flanges and do not require the assistance of another person.
+3. A transport chair needs assistance from a different individual so that it may be pushed from the back, whereas wheelchairs have self-preparation flanges and do not require the assistance of another person.

-4. If it comes to finding tuning settings, a transport chair cannot offer anything whereas wheelchairs can offer great options.
+4. If it comes to finding tuning settings, a transport chair cannot offer anything, whereas wheelchairs can offer great options.

-5. Transport chairs can be converted into rollators but a wheelchair cannot be converted into such a thing.
+5. Transport chairs can be converted into rollators, but a wheelchair cannot be converted into such a thing.

 Difference Between Transport Chair and Wheelchair